 Blog Owner

-After moving to Virginia in 1999, Cathleen worked school hours as a law clerk for a prominent attorney and focused on her family.
+After moving to Virginia, where the state did not recognize her Ohio license to practice law, Cathleen focused on her family.
 At age 42, Cathleen finally received the diagnosis of borderline personality disorder (bpd), which involves an inability to regulate the extreme emotions associated with this condition.
 There is no medication to prevent or cure bpd.
-At that time, the new specialized talk therapy for bpd (one therapy , the one I took, is called Dialectical Behavioral Therapy, but there are others with research showing their effectiveness) was not offered in her area.
+At that time, new specialized and evidence based talk therapy for bpd were not offered in her area.
 The diagnosis was presumed to be a life sentence without long-term relationships.
-She and her husband publicly advocated to bring this therapy to her location.
+She and her husband publicly advocated to bring this specialized therapy to her location, which they found about 2 years later.

-After finally receiving specialized therapy for bpd in 2004-05, Cathleen obtained a master’s degree in Library Science and then worked in an elementary school library for 10 years.
-In 2016, she joined the Board of Directors for a national nonprofit (NEABPD) which provides free 12-week courses to those with a loved one with bpd (see website at: www.borderlinepersonalitydisorder.org) and she has served as Secretary of that Board since then.
-Cathleen authors a blog for couples where one of them has bpd, “porcupinelove.com,” ™ sharing strategies she and her husband have developed over their 37-year-and-counting marriage.
-Her aim is to offer hope where none had seemed to exist.
+After finally receiving treatment for bpd in 2004-05, Cathleen obtained a master’s degree in Library Science and then worked in an elementary school library for 10 years.
+In 2016, she joined the Board of Directors for a national nonprofit (NEABPD) which provides free 12-week courses to those with a loved one with bpd (see website at: www.borderlinepersonalitydisorder.org) and she has served on the Board since then.
+Cathleen authors a blog for couples where one of them has bpd, “porcupinelove.com,” ™ sharing strategies she and her husband developed over 37 years of marriage.
+Although the marriage fell apart in year 38, when complex PTSD from childhood trauma entered the picture, it is her hope that the skills learned during the first 37 years of her marriage will still be of some help and can offer hope where none had seemed to exist.

 “In the depth of winter, I finally learned that there was in me an invincible summer.”